SharonNicG/Project-2018/README.md

 Anderson, E..
 (1936).
 The Species Problem in Iris.
 Annals of the Missouri Botanical Garden.
 23 (3), 457-509.

-API - importing from Scipy ó SciPy v1.0.0 Reference Guide.
+API - importing from Scipy.
+SciPy v1.0.0 Reference Guide.
 2018.
-API - importing from Scipy ó SciPy v1.0.0 Reference Guide.
+API - importing from Scipy SciPy v1.0.0 Reference Guide.
 [ONLINE] Available at: https://docs.scipy.org/doc/scipy/reference/api.html#guidelines-for-importing-functions-from-scipy.

 Bronshtein, A., 2017.
-A Quick Introduction to the ìPandasî Python Library.
+A Quick Introduction to the Pandas Python Library.
 Towards Data Science.
-Available at:  https://towardsdatascience.com/a-quick-introduction-to-the-pandas-python-library-f1b678f34673
+[ONLINE] Available at:  https://towardsdatascience.com/a-quick-introduction-to-the-pandas-python-library-f1b678f34673

 Bronshtein, A., 2017.
 A Quick Introduction to the NumPy Library ñ Towards Data Science.
 Towards Data Science.
-Available at: https://towardsdatascience.com/a-quick-introduction-to-the-numpy-library-6f61b7dee4db [Accessed April 28, 2018].
+[ONLINE] Available at: https://towardsdatascience.com/a-quick-introduction-to-the-numpy-library-6f61b7dee4db

 Butterfield, A., Ngondi, G.E. and Kerr, A. (2016) A Dictionary of Computer Science, 7th edn., Oxford: Oxford University Press.